**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 A gas furnace is an effective and reliable way to heat your home.
 Because of the cost of natural gas as compared to electricity, it tends to be the more affordable option, as well.
 And as technology has improved, gas furnace efficiency has increased significantly.
 But what people sometimes wonder is just how safe it is to use a gas-burning furnace to heat their home.

 On the whole, the answer is a simple yes.
 Driving a car, an everyday thing you might not consider risky, is thousands of times more dangerous than having a gas furnace.
 The improvements in technology that have allowed efficiency to go up have also improved safety.
 And as long as you have working carbon monoxide detectors and make sure your furnace receives routine maintenance, it’s perfectly safe.
-If you want to know exactly how to best ensure your safety when you have a gas furnace, though, you should learn about the heat exchanger.
+If you want to know exactly how to best ensure your safety when you have a gas furnace, though, you should learn more about your furnace’s heat exchanger function.

 The combustion gases are contained within the completely enclosed heat exchanger, which gets very hot.
 The blower conducts air over and around the heat exchanger, raising the temperature of the air before it is blown through the ducts.

 By the very nature of its job, a heat exchanger goes through extreme temperature fluctuations.
 These shifts from hot to cold mean that it expands and contracts constantly, and over the course of many years, this can start to degrade the metal.
+As your system ages, understanding how long a furnace lasts can help you anticipate potential issues before they become serious.
 A crack in your heat exchanger could be extremely small, but when heated and expanded, it could open wide enough to allow carbon monoxide to leak out.
 Carbon monoxide is dangerous to breathe and can even be fatal.

 There are several things that can help you keep track of potential heat exchanger problems.